huawenyu/sub/README.md

 who
 ```

-Of course, this is a simple example... but now `rush who` should work!
+Of course, this is a simple example... but now `mycmd1 who` should work!

-    $ rush who
+    $ mycmd1 who
     qrush     console  Sep 14 17:15

 You can run *any* executable in the `libexec` directly, as long as it follows the `NAME-SUBCOMMAND` convention.
 Try out a Ruby script or your favorite language!